- Ferret Shelters/RescuesBreeders

 Pet Store ferrets may initially seem like a good idea.
 The little kits are just so adorable!
 However, pet store ferrets typically come from ferret mills, big businesses that don’t care about the health and well being of their ferrets so much as how much money they can make by selling as many ferrets as possible.
 They breed irresponsibly, trying to get “exotic” colors, leading to a proliferation of congenital defects and genetic disorders.
 (See Waardenberg’s Syndrome).
 They have a high population of ferrets in small, cramped spaces.
 They are often housed in inhumane conditions.
 Then the kits are torn away from their mothers before they are even old enough to wean, spayed and neutered way to young, and shipped off!
 Because they are taken from their mother too early, they often do not learn appropriate behavior such as proper hygiene (potty training), bite inhibition, social behavior, ferret vocabulary/body language, etc. This can result in a variety of behavior problems including chewing (oral fixation), biting, bad potty habits, inappropriate interactions with other ferrets; and health issues (esp from not being properly weaned) such as GI upsets.
 By being spayed and neutered too young, ferrets are experiencing a significant increase in adrenal disease, and it is being seen in younger ferrets each year!

-Buying your ferret from a breeder is another option.
+Buying your ferret from a reputable breeder is another option.
 There are many reputable ferret breeders!
 Breeder ferrets are often significantly healthier than ferrets who have come from a mill as pet store ferrets and most adopted ferrets have.
 A responsible breeder carefully monitors their genetic lines to keep genetic disorders out of the equation, and to breed for the healthiest ferret possible.
 Ferrets are handled and socialized from a young age by the breeder.
-The ferrets are allowed to be properly and fully weaned before the breeder will even consider rehoming them.
+The ferrets are allowed to be properly and fully weaned before a reputable breeder will even consider rehoming them.
 This leads to stronger, healthier (mentally and physically) ferrets that have been trained how to be proper ferrets by their mother.
 Many breeders raise kits on both kibble and raw.
 This means that regardless of the diet you decide to go with, the ferret will already know how to eat it!
 Also, breeder ferrets are not spayed/neutered too young, resulting in a decreased rate of adrenal disease.
-Some breeders will even allow you to opt out of altering your ferret if you agree to use Deslorelin for chemical castration.
+Some breeders will even allow you to opt out of altering your ferret if you agree to use Suprelorin® F (deslorelin acetate) for chemical castration.